 The Educational Master Plan has three goals: (Equity, Community, and Improvement and Stewardship of Resources).
-The three college strategic objectives that will operationalize these 3 EMP goals for academic year 2018-19 are "E2SG" with focus on deepening these goals in light of the new state funding formula, challenges such as district budget reductions, and opportunities such as state Guided Pathway framework and College Promise.
+The three college strategic objectives that will operationalize these 3 EMP goals for academic year 2018-19 are "ESG" with focus on deepening these goals in light of the new state funding formula, challenges such as district budget reductions, and opportunities such as state Guided Pathway framework and College Promise.

-- I. Equity plan Revise student equity plan (Equity Plan 2.0) within the integrated (equity/basic skills/student success support) funding template and in alignment with AB 705 (remedial education reform) and Guided Pathway framework; and integrate with enrollment strategies (access, retention, persistence, and completion) to close equity gaps while increasing enrollments at the same - thereby, positioning the college for increased funding under the new funding formula. - II.
-Enrollment Growth Position the college to achieve increases in each of the three prongs of the new funding formula while staying within the college annual budget and productivity: maintaining FTES from last year's FTES credit level with +15% increase from last year in non-credit and dual enrollment FTES; +5% of the point allocation for College Promise Grant, Pell Grant, and AB 540 recipients ("Supplemental Allocation"); and +5% of the point allocation for degree/certificate/transfer/living wage/transfer-level Math and English ("Student Success Allocation"). - III.
+- I. Equity plan Revise student equity plan (Equity Plan 2.0) within the integrated (equity/basic skills/student success support) funding template and in alignment with AB 705 (remedial education reform) and Guided Pathway framework; and integrate with enrollment strategies (access, retention, persistence, and completion) to close equity gaps. - II.
+Enrollment Growth Position the college to achieve increases in each of the three prongs of the new funding formula while staying within the college annual budget and productivity: maintaining FTES from last year's FTES credit level, with +15% increase from last year in non-credit and dual enrollment FTES; +5% of the point allocation for College Promise Grant, Pell Grant, and AB 540 recipients ("Supplemental Allocation"); and +5% of the point allocation for degree/certificate/transfer/living wage/transfer-level Math and English ("Student Success Allocation"). - III.
 Service Leadership Infuse Service Leadership into the college instructional and student services structure, identify leadership skills student/institutional learning outcomes, and develop metrics to measure effectiveness. - IV.
 Governance Implement and evaluate effectiveness of new governance as committed in accreditation Quality Focused Essay.

 I.and II.
-Equity and Enrollment (E2)
+Equity and Enrollment (E)